 Pro Tip: Early spring is usually when bikes stores like to mark down previous year model and display the new models for the spring..

 Watch YouTube Reviews

-When you whittle-down your bike choice, I recommend you start googling and YouTubing for [prospective bike] + review for any red flags from reviewers.
+When you whittle-down your bike choice, I recommend you search on Google and YouTube for [prospective bike] + review, to uncover red flags from reviewers.

 Editors Note: I bought a Trek 1.1 for about $100 less than the online price at a local bike store (spring sale)